 To understand geography trends, Download Sample Report.

 The industrial robotics market is highly fragmented.
 Industry 4.0, along with digitalization initiatives across regions, provides lucrative opportunities in the industrial robots market.
 The degree of transparency is said to be high, considering the number of robotic trade shows across regions conducted from time to time.
 Overall, the competitive rivalry among existing competitors is high.
-Moving forward, acquisitions and collaboration of large companies with startups are expected, which are focused toward innovation.
+Moving forward, acquisitions and collaboration of large companies with startups are expected, which are focused towards innovation.
 Some of the key players in the market are ABB and Yaskawa.
 Some of the key developments in the area are:

 June 2019- ABB and Kawasaki heavy industries created the world’s first common interface for collaborative robots.
 The common interface is poised to help address the shortage of skilled workers, in several industries.
 In Japan, for example, one in every five people is within a decade of retirement.